mmallicoat/marshallmallicoat.com/content/readings.rst

 I'm aided by a flyer from the event that my parents had framed.]

 The reading was sponsored by the Topeka magazine *seveneightfive*.
-It was hosted by Matt Porubsky, who I think was an editor or contributor to the magazine.
+It was hosted by Matt Porubsky, an editor of the magazine.
 He invited me to read after some of my poems were published there.
-I think he may have been a former student of Brian Daldorph, who was a poetry professor at the University of Kansas.
+He was a former student of Brian Daldorph, who was a poetry professor at the University of Kansas.
 It was Prof. Daldorph who had suggested I submit to the magazine.